conzaytsev/GeneSpace/README.md

     import genespace

-Organism Subspace can be created based on the nucleotide / codon / codon pair frequencies: nu is a parameter for the OneClassSVM, which defines the maximum fraction of genes that would not fit inside the subspace.
+Organism specific Subspaces can be created based on the nucleotide / codon / codon pair frequencies: nu is a parameter for the OneClassSVM function, which defines the maximum fraction of genes left outside the subspace.

     model = genespace.NucleotideSubspace(path_to_dataset, nu=0.1)
+or
     model = genespace.CodonSubspace(path_to_dataset, nu=0.1)
+or
     model = genespace.CodonPairSubspace(path_to_dataset, nu=0.1)

-To show the equation for the subspace boundary:
+To get the hyperplane coefficients for the subspace boundary:
+Data format: [[B], [A_1, A2, A3,..., An]] for the hyperplane equation A1X1 + A2X2 + A3X3 + ... + AnXn + B = 0

     model.hyperplane

-Calculate the estimate for the subspace volume:
+Estimate for the subspace volume:

     model.volume()